jquery/learn.jquery.com/CONTRIBUTING.md

 ### Code Examples

   - Use examples to illustrate important concepts.
-  - Examples should indicate what the expected result will be in comments before the code is presented.
+  - Examples should indicate what the expected result will be in comments before code is presented.
   - Favor short examples over long; "Right Way" examples over "Wrong."
   - Use good comments so that explanation within prose isn't necessary.
   - Test your code examples in the console before submitting.